Kernel-Elastic Autoencoder for Molecular Design: Data Preparation

 \section{Data Preparation}

-We used the ZINC250K dataset consistent with~\cite{gomez2018automatic}.
-During dataset preparation, all SMILES strings were added to the start of sequence tokens ``<SOS>'' and the end of sequence tokens ``<EOS>''.
-The two tokens are used in the testing phase of the model to determine if the translation is completed.
+We used the ZINC250K dataset.
+During dataset preparation, all SMILES strings were first canonicalized and added to the start of sequence tokens ``$\text{!}$" and the end of sequence tokens ``$\text{?}$".
+The canonicalization gives a unique and unambiguous representation of the molecule.
 There were 41 unique characters from the database.
 They were extracted and put into a character-to-token dictionary that allows conversions from characters to tokens.
-The padding was added at the end as the 42$^{nd}$ token, making the dictionary size $T$.
+Paddings were added at the end as the 42$^{nd}$ token, making the dictionary size $T$.
 A token-to-character dictionary was created at the same time for the interpretation of the model output in tokens.
 With the character-to-token dictionary, all SMILES representations were converted to the corresponding tokens.
 Since we use the Transformer architecture, model inputs were made into the same shape for batch training by adding paddings to all sequences.
 After padding, all sequences have the same length.
 The numerical values of the penalized octanol-water partition coefficient (PLogP) were concatenated to the end of the corresponding tokenized molecules.
 This adds one extra dimension in the sequence length.
 The maximum sequence length for each molecule in the dataset is denoted as $M$.
 The tokenized dataset is then partitioned into 256-size batches.